How will new tech help businesses solve cloud challenges?

 The problem is that increased usage of this type of file is creating challenges across the board for IT infrastructure.
 As an example, manoeuvring large and ever-growing volumes of video or encrypted data – that cannot be compressed – dramatically affects the performance of even the fastest of networks.
-It will also severely restrict how fast data can flow between sites, into the Cloud or even out to remote users.
+It will also severely restrict how fast data can flow between sites, into the Cloud or even out to remote users, causing businesses cloud issues.

 Technologies that have historically done a great job of accelerating data – such as WAN Optimization – are redundant when faced with moving un-compressible data.
 However, as the requirements have become tougher, it has opened up the market for a wave of tech innovation that is looking at the problem in different ways.